2017 Myanmar Air Force Shaanxi Y-8 crash: Search

 Nine Myanmar Navy ships, and three military aircraft and helicopters were sent to assist in the search.
 On 7 June, debris from the aircraft was reported to have been found 218 km off Dawei by a Myanmar Navy ship.
 On 8 June, it was reported that 29 bodies had been found.

 The wreckage was scattered over a wide area, indicating that the aircraft might have disintegrated in flight at altitude.
 Storms in the area hindered the search.
 By 9 June, hopes of finding survivors were fading.
 It was later reported that there were no survivors.
-Instead, bodies and debris have been found scattered in the Andaman Sea, and some washed ashore.
+Instead, bodies and debris were found scattered in the Andaman Sea, and some washed ashore.

 This was the deadliest aviation accident to occur in Myanmar, surpassing the crash of a Fokker F27 Friendship 500 in 1987, which killed 49 people.

 On 15 June, a fishing boat helping with the search found the tail of the aircraft off Myinkhwar Aww Bay.
 The cockpit voice recorder and flight data recorder were recovered on 18 June.

+Investigation

+Investigator determined that control of the aircraft was lost after it entered thick storm clouds and encountered icing conditions.